jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** The response shows two devices in our device group.
-One is the API Services Gatway with a state of `ACTIVE`.
+One is the API Services Gateway with a state of `ACTIVE`.
 The other is our remote BIG-IP, which should also show its state as `ACTIVE`.
 You can continue to add remote BIG-IPs to the device group, thus enabling iControl LX extensions installed on the API Service Gateway to have many remote trusted BIG-IPs as request targets.

 If your remote BIG-IP does not reach the `ACTIVE` state, you likely have one of two issues: